Hugh Jackman Workout

 Hugh Jackman has received a lot of attention in recent years for bulking up and getting ripped.

-Of all his roles, X-Men’s Wolverine saw Hugh Jackman at his biggest, with bulging biceps, defined pecs, and rock hard abs, but now he’s preparing for his next superhero movie, “The Wolverine” and we’re all going to be quite shocked at his ability to continue being in the best shape of his life.
+Of all his roles, X-Men’s Wolverine saw Hugh Jackman at his biggest, with bulging biceps, defined pecs, and rock hard abs, and with his own superhero movies, “The Wolverine” we’re all shocked at his ability to continue being in the best shape of his life.

 But how does he do it?
 And how can you get there too?